 See our Ratings Methodology.

 Perhaps you’ve walked into a freshly used, uncomfortably warm bathroom and found yourself sandwiched between a heavy coating of air freshener and an eye-watering smell coming from a toilet bowl that’s working overtime.
-Or maybe you’ve been trapped in a car with someone who’s just eaten a can of baked beans with a side of Brussel sprouts.
+Or maybe you’ve been trapped in a car with someone who’s just eaten a can of baked beans with a side of brussels sprouts.
 Whatever the experience, let’s just clear the air and admit it’s usually in these stinky situations that we realise not all air fresheners are created equal.

-To find out which brands are keeping Aussie noses happy, Canstar Blue has surveyed more than 1,400 adults and asked them to review the brand of air freshener they use.
+To find out which brands are keeping Aussie noses happy, Canstar Blue has surveyed more than 1,400 consumers and asked them to review the brand(s) of air freshener they use.
 Their feedback is reflected by the star ratings you see above.
-Brands were rated on effectiveness, value for money, smell of product, and packaging.
-While nine brands achieved the minimum sample size to be included in our ratings, only one received five stars for overall customer satisfaction – Orange Power.
+Brands were compared on their effectiveness, value for money, scent, variety, packaging, ease of use, and overall satisfaction.
+Those that received at least 30 responses are featured in the results.

 As well as revealing which air freshener brands are highest rated, our research also identified the following drivers of customer satisfaction:

-Photo Credit: New Africa/Shutterstock.com; Pixel-Shot/Shutterstock.com
+Photo Credit: New Africa/Shutterstock.com; Pixel-Shot/Shutterstock.com.